 From Sharon Puddester: A Part of the Landscape, A Part of the Energy exhibition publication, organized by the Art Gallery of Newfoundland and Labrador, 1995.

-Puddester's paintings and woodcuts from the exhibition A Part of the Landscape, A Part of the Energy, mounted by the Art Gallery of Newfoundland and Labrador in 1995, are based on her exploration of the connections - physical, emotional, and spiritual - that individuals have with the landscape.
+Puddester's paintings and woodcuts have been shown in numerous solo and group exhibitions that have toured nationally and internationally.
+They have been shown in such places as Ireland, Japan, and Poland.
+Her first solo show was A Part of the Landscape, A Part of the Energy, which the Art Gallery of Newfoundland and Labrador (now The Rooms Provincial Art Gallery) mounted in 1995.
+Her paintings and woodcuts in that exhibition were based on her exploration of the connections – physical, emotional, and spiritual – that individuals have with the landscape.